konelav/writeups/GoogleCTF2019-BQ/Day5.FriendSpaceBookPlusAllAccessRedPremium.md

   interpreted as 10-based digits of a number, and it is used mainly in `load` instruction, which obviously loads some constant to one of two accumulators
-  - and each digit if each "numbers" is actually a string that starts with ascii-digit and unicode-trash after it.
+  - and each digit in each "numbers" is actually a unicode-sequence which starts from ascii-code of this digit.

 First of all, we should try to guess the algorithm by looking on the execution process.
 We can modify VM, for example, by adding to it